 Why Team Building?

 These activities have long been recognized as helping foster teamwork and camaraderie in the workplace setting.
+(Even kids in the school setting can benefit from this.)
 Allowing your team to interact with each other in fun, but competitive, scenarios can help build trust and improve dynamics with each other – which they can later apply to how they work together.

 Why outdoors?
 Well, why not!
 It's always good to have fun under the warm sun and fresh air.
 In fact, Vitamin D is a natural mood enhancer.